AJohnstone2007/ART/README.md

 The default ART pipeline processes language inputs using an MGLL Parser coupled to a general lexer with semantics specified using either SOS-style reduction rules or attribute-action rules.
 The core idea in ART is to delay ambiguity resolution until a natural point in the pipeline by allowing alternative interpretations to coexist.

-A variety of alternative algorithms are also available; in particular 'reference' GLL implementations that illustrate the core ideas and a variety of optimisations.
+A variety of alternative algorithms are also available; in particular 'reference' GLL implementations that illustrate the central ideas along with a variety of optimisations.
 An early publication on these versions, and the corresponding presentation slides are [here](https://github.com/AJohnstone2007/ART/tree/main/doc/referenceImplementations).
 The corresponding code is [here](https://github.com/AJohnstone2007/ART/tree/main/src/uk/ac/rhul/cs/csle/art/cfg/gll),

 See the [doc](https://github.com/AJohnstone2007/ART/tree/main/doc) directory for getting started, technical and tutorial documentation.